 Another very popular type of bond is the fidelity bond.
 A business wishing to protect itself against employee theft, embezzlement, or fraud, can purchase this kind of bond so it can be compensated if any of those eventualities should take place as a result of employee actions.
 ERISA bonds are also important.
 While the company may not be fully reimbursed for losses, it would at least recover partial value from any kind of employee malfeasance.

 Industries that require a bond

 The industries most commonly requiring contractors to be bonded are the construction industry, government agencies, janitorial services, and temporary staffing companies.
 Of these, the two biggest users of surety bonds are government organizations and the sprawling construction industry in this country.
 It’s easy to see why each of these major players would need some kind of insurance to protect itself against non-compliance, poor workmanship, or work abandonment.
+We have an awesome Lottery bonds usa program if you sell lotto tickets.
 If you want to learn bonding insurance definition, call the pros at NFP Surety today!
 We can get your employees bonded insurance through companies like Zurich, Suretec, Old republic, and RLI Surety.

 Surety by NFP has been the leader in employee bonds since 1984!
 Let us show you how to get properly bonded.